CarGurus (NASDAQ:CARG) Updates Q2 Earnings Guidance

-CarGurus (NASDAQ:CARG – Get Rating) updated its second quarter earnings guidance on Wednesday.
+CarGurus (NASDAQ:CARG – Get Rating) issued an update on its second quarter earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.27-0.30 for the period, compared to the consensus earnings per share estimate of $0.31.
 The company issued revenue guidance of $490-520 million, compared to the consensus revenue estimate of $497.57 million.

-A number of research firms have issued reports on CARG.
-Royal Bank of Canada reduced their price objective on CarGurus from $56.00 to $45.00 in a research note on Tuesday, May 10th.
-BTIG Research reduced their price objective on CarGurus from $49.00 to $43.00 in a research note on Tuesday, May 10th.
-Needham & Company LLC reaffirmed a buy rating and issued a $40.00 price objective on shares of CarGurus in a research note on Tuesday.
-Oppenheimer cut their target price on CarGurus from $45.00 to $38.00 in a research report on Tuesday, May 10th.
-Finally, Piper Sandler boosted their target price on CarGurus from $35.00 to $40.00 and gave the company a neutral rating in a research report on Wednesday, March 30th.
-Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $43.75.
+CarGurus (NASDAQ:CARG – Get Rating) last announced its earnings results on Monday, May 9th.
+The company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.35 by $0.01.
+CarGurus had a return on equity of 22.94% and a net margin of 2.05%.
+The business had revenue of $430.60 million during the quarter, compared to the consensus estimate of $392.66 million.
+During the same period in the prior year, the business posted $0.24 earnings per share.
+CarGurus’s revenue was up 151.2% compared to the same quarter last year.
+On average, analysts predict that CarGurus will post 0.6 earnings per share for the current year.

-In other news, COO Samuel Zales sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, April 18th.
-The stock was sold at an average price of $41.74, for a total value of $417,400.00.
-Following the transaction, the chief operating officer now owns 403,403 shares in the company, valued at $16,838,041.22.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CFO Scot Christopher Fredo sold 3,580 shares of the firm’s stock in a transaction that occurred on Friday, February 25th.
-The shares were sold at an average price of $39.00, for a total value of $139,620.00.
+In other news, CFO Scot Christopher Fredo sold 3,580 shares of the stock in a transaction dated Friday, February 25th.
+The stock was sold at an average price of $39.00, for a total transaction of $139,620.00.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, COO Samuel Zales sold 1,667 shares of the stock in a transaction dated Friday, March 18th.
+The shares were sold at an average price of $45.00, for a total value of $75,015.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 30,146 shares of company stock worth $1,282,441.
-21.72% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 30,146 shares of company stock worth $1,282,441.
+Insiders own 21.72% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in CARG.
-BNP Paribas Arbitrage SA increased its stake in CarGurus by 275.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 19,790 shares of the company’s stock worth $622,000 after acquiring an additional 14,526 shares during the last quarter.
-Allstate Corp acquired a new stake in CarGurus during the fourth quarter worth $610,000.
-Prudential Financial Inc. increased its stake in CarGurus by 31.4% during the first quarter.
-Prudential Financial Inc. now owns 10,479 shares of the company’s stock worth $445,000 after acquiring an additional 2,504 shares during the last quarter.
-APG Asset Management N.V. acquired a new stake in CarGurus during the first quarter worth $431,000.
-Finally, Quantbot Technologies LP acquired a new stake in CarGurus during the first quarter worth $332,000.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in CARG.
+BNP Paribas Arbitrage SA grew its holdings in CarGurus by 275.9% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 19,790 shares of the company’s stock valued at $622,000 after buying an additional 14,526 shares during the last quarter.
+Bank of New York Mellon Corp grew its holdings in CarGurus by 1.9% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 356,863 shares of the company’s stock valued at $11,209,000 after buying an additional 6,680 shares during the last quarter.
+JPMorgan Chase & Co. grew its holdings in CarGurus by 30.0% in the 4th quarter.
+JPMorgan Chase & Co. now owns 96,471 shares of the company’s stock valued at $3,245,000 after buying an additional 22,273 shares during the last quarter.
+Invesco Ltd. lifted its position in shares of CarGurus by 98.3% in the 4th quarter.
+Invesco Ltd. now owns 114,361 shares of the company’s stock worth $3,847,000 after acquiring an additional 56,703 shares during the period.
+Finally, Credit Suisse AG lifted its position in shares of CarGurus by 3.5% in the 4th quarter.
+Credit Suisse AG now owns 67,153 shares of the company’s stock worth $2,259,000 after acquiring an additional 2,285 shares during the period.

 CarGurus Company Profile (Get Rating)